To navigate the site using the BDSM glossary

 Session:

 Another word for session is a "play" or "a scene".
-A "session" could be 10 minutes long to many days.
+A "session" can last 10 minutes to many days.

 Slave: